MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

 ## Creating the PostPolicy

 Policies are classes where each method represents a permission check.
-Let's create a policy for posts:
+Let's create a policy for posts.

 ```bash
 node ace make:policy post